 - Yield – 1 small loaf

-For the bread you will need a 175g wholewheat flour and the same amount of plain flour.
-Place this in a mixing bowl with i teaspoon salt, 1 teaspoon bicarbonate of soda and 1/2 teaspoon of baking powder.
+For the soda bread you will need a 175g wholemeal flour and the same amount of plain flour.
+Place this in a mixing bowl with 1 teaspoon salt, 1 teaspoon bicarbonate of soda and 1/2 teaspoon of baking powder.

-Don’t be tempted to swap out the bicarbonate of soda – we are going to be mixing in buttermilk, which reacts with the bicarb to form tiny bubbles of carbon dioxide.
+Don’t be tempted to swap out the bicarbonate of soda for extra baking powder.
+This bread is called soda bread for a reason.
+We are going to be mixing in buttermilk, which reacts with the bicarbonate of soda to form tiny bubbles of carbon dioxide.
 This is what makes the bread rise.

 Pour in 300 ml buttermilk and mix until just combined.